Missed Connection? Claim Compensation From The Airline

 If other passengers are already there before you, don’t bother waiting in line and call the airline straight away.
 You’re more likely to find a substitute flight over the phone than by waiting for an hour in line.

 Alternatively, if the airline is incapable of providing you a replacement flight, consider booking one yourself.
-If you do, make sure to keep the receipt with you: the airline is supposed to refund their cost (more on that in our complete guide to claiming flight compensations).
+If you do, make sure to keep the receipt with you: the airline is supposed to refund their cost (more on that in our complete guide on flight cancellation compensations or or compensations for delayed flights).

 ...
 Or get a refund and a flight back to your airport of departure